amanullahquamer/TechForum/discussion.md

-"Technology forums are vital for knowledge sharing and collaboration..."
+"Technlogy forums are crucial for knwoledge sharing..."